 Items of cost for companies.
 The perceptions of typical companies are negative regarding impact of environmental regulations on investments, exports and competitiveness.
-Business managers/owners perceive environmental regulations as just another layer of bureaucracy which might be good for the environment, but not good for business.
+Business managers / owners perceive environmental regulations as just another layer of bureaucracy which might be good for the environment, but not good for business.
 The most significant cost items are:

-- Investment in cleaner technology/pollution abatement equipment and their maintenance costs - Charges to be paid for maintaining/retaining a permit - Application fee for a permit depends on risk level - So called surrender costs (upon termination of activity): Cost of site investigation, cleanup (i.e. carrying out actual decommissioning, including disposal of wastes, plant and equipment) and writing a "decommissioning report" - Application writing (this may amount to 1 year's full-time work for a person) - Keeping records and collecting information - Consultant fees, depending on size of site and complexity
+- Investment in cleaner technology / pollution abatement equipment and their maintenance costs - Charges to be paid for maintaining a permit (e.g. in the UK this charge is: 4000 GBP(11500 TL) per year) - Cost of application for permit depends on risk level - So called surrender costs (upon termination of activity): Cost of site investigation, cleanup (i.e. carrying out actual decommissioning, including disposal of wastes, plant and equipment) and writing "decommissioning report" - Application writing (this may amount to 1 year's full-time work for a person) - Keeping records and collecting information - Consultant fees, depending on size of site and complexity